-Only JPEG format images can be downloaded as wallpaper for the computer.
-They are automatically converted to the BMP format after downloading.
+Only JPEG images can be downloaded as wallpaper for the computer.
+On the Windows platform, the files are automatically created in the BMP images.

 The option selected with the □ → button is retained even when the camera's power is turned off.
 The previous setting will be in effect the next time the Direct Transfer menu is displayed.
 The image selection screen will appear directly when the [Select & Transfer] or the [Wallpaper] option was last selected.